 Remembering Proper Usage

-A quick and easy tip to remember is that advise means to give advice.
+When the issue of advice vs. advise comes up a quick and easy tip to remember is that advise means to give advice.
 Some other tips to keep in mind regarding advice and advise are:

 - Advice is the information or an opinion that you give or receive.